wallarm/product-documentation/docs/admin-en/configure-parameters-en.md

     location @block {'The page is blocked';}
     ```

-    The request from the blacklist IP address will be blocked with the `The page is blocked` message.
+    A request from a blacklisted IP address will be blocked with the message `The page is blocked`.

 **To return a specific error code along with the blocking page in the response to the blocked request:**
 1. Create the blocking page and save this file on the server.
-For example, the `445.htm` file.
+For example, the file `445.htm`.
 2. Add the `location` block with the blocking page settings:

     ```